greshake/i3status-rust/fonts/i3status-icons/README.md

 $ cargo xtask build-font
 ```

-That reads `svg/*.svg` and rewrites two files:
+That reads `svg/*.svg` and writes two files:

-- `i3status-icons.ttf` — the font
+- `i3status-icons.ttf` — the font.
+Generated, like the manpage: it is not checked
+  in, `install.sh` builds it, and it is attached to each release.
-- `../../files/icons/i3status-icons.toml` — the icon set that maps icon names to codepoints
+- `../../files/icons/i3status-icons.toml` — the icon set that maps icon names to

-Both are checked in, so neither users nor packagers ever need to run this.
-Only
-run it when you change the SVGs.
+  codepoints.
+This one **is** checked in, because it is a runtime data file like
+  the other sets in `files/icons/`, and the tests read it.

+So after changing anything in `svg/`, run this and commit the regenerated icon
+set along with your SVG.

 The build is pure Rust and needs no tools beyond cargo.
 It parses each SVG with
 `usvg`, converts strokes to filled outlines with the `tiny-skia` stroker,